Important questions and answers about information technology at UVM with a student focus.

 When and Where is computing support and help provided?

-When you can't solve a computing problem on your own, and you can't find the information you need in the guides and built-in help pages that came with your computer or your software, you can submit an online help request, call UVM's computing Help Line at (802) 656-2604, or bring your device to our Computer Clinic.
+When you can't solve a computing problem on your own, and you can't find the information you need in the guides and built-in help pages that came with your computer or your software, you can submit an online help request, call UVM's computing Tech Team at (802) 656-2604, or bring your device to our Computer Clinic.
 If they can't resolve your problem, they can designate a specialist to work with you.
 In addition, we can provide certified hardware service for Apple and many Dell models.

 In-person help is available at the Computer Clinic, located in I-117 Ira Allen (1st floor, near the CATCard Service Center and the Billings-Ira Allen Lecture Hall), weekdays during specified hours.
 No appointment needed, but be sure to bring your computer (monitors and keyboards not necessary), power supply (for laptops), and an external hard drive (if you have one).